core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Made RFC 7967 a normative reference.

+* Improved error handling for request reception at the proxy.

 * Aligned handling of multiple responses with draft-ietf-core-groupcomm-bis.